Copyright 1994 - 2019 Bill's Bible Basics

 1 Timothy 6:3, 4, KJV

 Please don't allow yourself to get caught up in that divisive net.
 With these verses I will bring another article to its conclusion.
 I trust that it has been a blessing in your life.
-If you have an account with Facebook, Twitter, Google+ or any other social network, I would appreciate if you would take the time to click on the corresponding link that is found on this page.
+If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would appreciate if you would take the time to click on the corresponding link that is found on this page.
 Thanks so much, and may God bless you abundantly!